elineka/js/Standard deviation/README.md

-This programm is concerned with calculation of standard deviation of the following data 20, 24, 27, 29, 21
+This program is concerned with calculation of standard deviation of the following data 20, 24, 27, 29, 21